vegabook/memoizepy/README.md

 use to memoize a function using Redis.
 Relies on Redis on default port and localhost.
-Works on Numpy and Pandas.
+Works on Numpy but Pandas is not complete yet.

 ## usage:
 ```